vakila/kimi/README.md

 Created by [Anjana](https://github.com/vakila) at the [Recurse Center](https://www.recurse.com).

-## Running programs
+## Using Kimi
+You have three options for playing with Kimi code:

+1. Interact with the Kimi interpreter (REPL):

+    $ python3 kimi.py

-Run a program from a `.kimi` file:
+2. Run a program from a `.kimi` file:

     $ python3 kimi.py my_program.kimi

-or type a program as a string on the command line (this may give you headaches)
+3. Type a program as a string on the command line (only recommended for simple programs):

     $ python3 kimi.py "(+ 1 2)"